alkismavridis/mathasm/README.md

 ### What then?
 There is one last key concept.
 A very important one: the connection.
-We said that a statement is a pair of sentences, bounded together.
+We said that a statement is a pair of sentences, bound together.
-This bond (which we call **connection**) has its own properties.
+This bond (which we call a **connection**) has its own properties that need to be defined.

-### Ok so, a statement consist of left part - connection - right part?
+### Ok, so, a statement consist of left part - a connection - and a right part?
 Exactly.
 This is exactly the structure of a statement, the structure of every statement.
 No exceptions.

-### What are the properties of the connection?
+Every theorem and every axiom of every theory has this form.

+### You said that connections have properties.
+WHat are they?
-Connections have two properties: flow and grade.
+Connections have just two properties: flow and grade.

-The flow of every statement may be unidirectional or bidirectional.
+The flow of a statement may be unidirectional or bidirectional.
 One or the other.
-There is no third option Grade is a zero-or-more integer, with zero having a bit of special treatment by the instruction set.
+There is no third option.
+The grade of a statement is a zero-or-more integer.

 Just to clarify: both flow and grade are permanent features of theorems and axioms.
 Once a theorem/axiom is created with unidirectional flow and grade 3, for example, it stays like that for ever.
 These stuff are organic part of the theorem/axiom,